 August 24, 1945 ~ Singer, keyboardist, guitarist, songwriter Ken Hensley, full name Kenneth William David Hensley, born in Plumstead, UK ~ Best known as member of Uriah Heep, for which Hensley wrote or co-wrote a vast amount fo their best known songs including Lady Black, Easy Livin', Stealin' and Look At Yourself.
 Also worked with the Gods, Head Machine, Toe Fat, Weed, Blackfoot, John Lawton, and others ~ Hensley passed away in 2020

 August 24, 1943 ~ Guitarist John Cipollina born in Berkeley, California, USA ~ Showed great promise as a classical pianist in his youth, but switched to guitar at age 12.
 Perhaps best known as co-founder and lead guitarist for seminal 1960s psychedelic rock outfit Quicksilver Messenger Service, remaining with the band through the mid-1970s.
 They are especially acclaimed for their eponymous 1968 Quicksilver Messenger Service debut album and its follow-up Happy Trails released the following year.
-Though not as commercially succesful as peers the Jefferson Airplane the band is credited for helping start and define the genre.
+Though not as commercially successful as peers the Jefferson Airplane the band is credited for helping start and define the genre.
 Cipollina has also worked with Brewer & Shipley, Papa John Creach, Mickey Hart, Copperhead, Terry & the Pirates, Nick Gravenites, Dinosaurs, Merrell Fankhauser, and Zero, and has recorded a sole solo album, John Cipollina's Raven, released in 1980 ~ Cipollina passed away in 1989

 August 24, 1942 ~ Rockabilly singer, pianist Carl Mann, full name Carl Richard Mann, born in Huntingdon, Tennessee, USA ~ Best known for his rockabilly version of Mona Lisa, a hit in 1959, originally recorded by Nat King Cole ~ Mann passed away in 2020